 In general compactness neither implies nor is implied by sequential compactness.
 We gave an example (Example~\ref{eg:firstcount-compact}) showing that, even for Hausdorff first countable spaces, sequential compactness does not imply compactness.
 The space $\beta\nats$~is an example of a compact Hausdorff space that is not sequentially compact.
-However, it \emph{is} true that a compact sequential space is sequentially compact.
-In order to prove this we shall actually show that, in sequential spaces, sequential compactness is equivalent to countable compactness.
+However, it \emph{is} true that a compact Hausdorff sequential space is sequentially compact.
+In order to prove this we shall actually show that, in Hausdorff sequential spaces, sequential compactness is equivalent to countable compactness.
 This result was first noted by \citet[Prop.~1.10]{Franklin65}.
-Our proof is based on the sketch in \citet[Thm.~3.10.31]{Engelking89}. \begin{prop} Let $X$~be a sequential space.
-Then $X$~is sequentially compact if and only if it is countably compact. \end{prop} \begin{proof} Sequential compactness always implies countable compactness: use the obvious proof by contradiction.
-To prove the converse, let $X$~be a countably compact sequential space.
+Our proof is based on the sketch in \citet[Thm.~3.10.31]{Engelking89} \begin{prop} Let $X$~be a Hausdorff sequential space.
+Then $X$~is sequentially compact if and only if it is countably compact.\footnote{I am grateful to Alexander Gouberman for pointing out an error in an earlier version of this proposition.} \end{prop} \begin{proof} Sequential compactness always implies countable compactness: use the obvious proof by contradiction.
+To prove the converse, let $X$~be a countably compact Hausdorff sequential space.
 Let $\seq(x_i)$ be a sequence in~$X$.
 Let $A\defeq\set{x_i\st i\in\nats}$.
 Since $X$~is countably compact, the sequence $\seq(x_i)$ has a cluster point~$x$ in~$X$---see e.g., \citet[IV.5.D)]{Nagata85}.
 Thus, for every neighbourhood~$N$ of~$x$, and for all natural numbers~$j$, there exists some~$i\gee j$ such that $x_i$~belongs to~$N$.
 If $x_i=x$ for infinitely many~$i$, then we have a convergent subsequence.
 If not, then $x$~must be an element of~$\closure{(A\setminus\set{x})}$.
 Therefore ${A\setminus\set{x}}$ is not closed.
 Since $X$~is a sequential space, it follows that ${A\setminus\set{x}}$~is not sequentially closed.
 Hence there exists a sequence $\seq(y_r)$ in ${A\setminus\set{x}}$ that converges to some point~$y$ with $y\notin {A\setminus\set{x}}$.
-We may assume that all of the points $y_r$ are distinct.
+By virtue of the Hausdorff property, we may assume that all of the points $y_r$ are distinct.
 Now $y_r\in A$ for each natural number~$r$, so there exists some $j(r)$ such that $y_r=x_{ j(r)}$.
 Now we delete those $x_{ j(r)}$ that occur `too late', by defining a function $i\maps\nats\to\nats$ in the following inductive manner:

 This is contrived so that $i$~is monotone increasing, thus $\seq({x_{i(r)}})$ is a subsequence of $\seq(x_i)$.
 Also, it is subsequence of $\seq(y_r)$, so it converges to~$y$.
 This shows that $X$~is sequentially compact. \end{proof}